tnguyen372/Bay-Area-Marketplace/README.md

-# Product/Service Listing Web App
+# Bay Area Marketplace
-Full-stack web app that lets users post product/service listings and inquiries to existing listings.
-Uses WebSocket to update listings in real time.
+Full-stack web app that lets users post items they want to sell or buy.
+Users can send email inquiries to existing listings or receive inquiries if they posted the listing.
+Listings and inquiries are updated in real time.

 # Features
 Users can:
-- Create a product listing to sell an item or request a service by filling out the form
+- Create a listing to sell an item or request to buy that item by filling out the form
-- Submit inquiries to any of the available product listings on the home page
+- Submit email inquiries to any of the available product listings on the home page
-- Check their previously submitted listings and any associated inquiries by submitting their email
+- Check for any inquiries if they posted a listing by submitting their email on the user page
-- Delete a submitted listing
+- Delete their submitted listing

 # Technologies Used
 - Frontend: React and Bootstrap